dfblue/dfblue.github.io/_posts/2019-08-08-deepfake-tools-overview.md

 [https://github.com/iperov/DeepFaceLab](https://github.com/iperov/DeepFaceLab)

 DeepFaceLab has been in development since June 4th, 2018 on GitHub.
 It seems to have roots in the old deepfakes.club software as the url [deepfakes.club](https://deepfakes.club) now points to the GitHub repository.
-For DeepFakeBlue, it worked smoothly the first time we used it with the 2019-06-20 version.
+For DFBlue, it worked smoothly the first time we used it with the 2019-06-20 version.

 Unfortunately the English instructions included with DeepFaceLab are Google Translated from Russian and quite difficult to understand, especially to newcomers to deepfaking.
 But don’t worry, we put together a [tutorial for using DeepFaceLab](https://pub.dfblue.com/pub/2019-07-27-deepfacelab-tutorial) that pulls together best practices and notes from multiple forums, threads, and our own experience.